Taritsyn/BundleTransformer/NuGet/BundleTransformer.MicrosoftAjax/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the Microsoft Ajax Minifier version 5.13.
+   1. Added support of the Microsoft Ajax Minifier version 5.14;
+   2. In the `CssColor` enumeration added new value - `NoSwap`;
+   3. In CSS minification settings changed the default value for `ColorNames` property (instead of `Strict` now is used `Hex`).

    ====================
    POST-INSTALL ACTIONS